raspberrypilearning/gravity-simulator/worksheet.md

 ## Set the stage with a space theme

 1. If you are using a Raspberry Pi you can open Scratch by clicking on **Menu** and **Programming**, followed by **Scratch**.
-Alternatively you can use Scratch 2.0 online for this activity altho some of the blocks may be slightly different.
+Alternatively you can use Scratch 2.0 online for this activity although some of the blocks may be slightly different.

 1. Create a new file by selecting **File** and **New**.